ematsapola2/Shoprite-Holding-s-Financial-Analysis/README.md

 ## Project Overview: Comprehensive Analysis of Shoprite Holdings Limited

 The aim of this project is to perform a comprehensive financial analysis of Shoprite Holdings Limited, one of South Africa's largest retailers.
-By examining key financial metrics and trends from 2019 to 2023, this project seeks to showcase my data analytics and general analytics skills using Excel, PowerBI, and Tableau.
+By examining key financial metrics and trends from 2019 to 2023, this project seeks to showcase my data analytics and general analytics skills using Excel.
 Understanding the financial health of a major company like Shoprite is crucial for making informed investment decisions.
 This analysis provides insights into the company's revenue growth, profitability, debt management, and asset utilization, helping potential investors and stakeholders gauge its performance and future prospects.
 Shoprite's significant expansion and market presence across Africa, combined with its customer-centric approach and commitment to low prices, make it a compelling subject for analysis.
 The company's financial journey over the past five years reveals intriguing patterns and growth trajectories that highlight its operational strategies and market impact.